 The spreads between the S&P500-only index informed by reputation metrics, REPUSPX, and the broad market index informed by reputation metrics, REPUVAR, for the calendar year and for the trailing twelve months respectively are -1.18% and 10.04%.

 Side Note: A description of the portfolio constituents and historical returns data from December 31, 2001 can be obtained on request from Technology Option Capital, its manager.
 Click Here.

 BackgroundThe RepuStars® Variety Corporate Reputation Index calculated by S&P/Dow Jones Indexes is the first-ever composite equity index based on a quantitative value strategy informed by the Steel City Re Reputational Value Metrics.
 The metrics comprise non-financial indicators of reputational value (RVM) and ranking (CRR).
-These are the same metrics that power the reputation controls provided by Consensiv, and the league table of reputational value, the Consensiv 50, published periodically, and most recently January 1, 2014, by CFO.com.
+These are the same metrics that power the reputation controls provided by Consensiv, and the league table of reputational value, the Consensiv 50, published periodically on the Society's website (click here), and elsewhere.

 The RepuStars Variety Corporate Reputation Index has two versions: a total returns index and a price index, whose ticker symbols are, respectively, REPUVART and REPUVAR.
 Click on the ticker names for real time quotes.